The-NeXT-Project/Docs/docs/configuration/shop.md

 ## Time Package

-Time Package is a unique product type added to SSPanel's new store system, which is intended to provide tiers, with a billing model that separates the tier duration from the traffic (pay-per-use).
+Time Package is a unique product type added to SSPanel's new store system, which is intended to provide tiers, with a billing model that separates the tier duration from the traffic (Pay as You Go).

 When purchased by a free user, Time Packs behave like TABP, but they do not** reset the purchased user's used or total traffic.